Bizly/laravel-content-publishing/README.md

     - major_version int, increments when published
     - minor_version int, increments when created or updated
     - changes text(json, moderatable_fields as defined in model) Ideally, would only be a delta between the existing and the update - but, that could get overly-complex.
-- *Note : only currently-published versions would be available in the target polymorphed table referenced.
+> **Note:** only currently-published versions would be available in the target polymorphed table referenced.
     - would require a method for published objects to go-around if there are new minor versions with getting as an author or a moderator

 ##User Roles??